Helm* Chart for Tutorial Server

 helm -n tutorial install --create-namespace tutorial-server ./tutorial-server --set image.tag=latest

-This should deploy within a few seconds and we can check the status and get the service details:
+This should deploy within a few seconds.
+You can check the status and get the service details:

 .. code:: shell